soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 `liftA2` and `<*>` are two functions that can be implemented in terms of one another. `<*>` is actually the more useful one between the two.
-Because when combined with `fmap` (or rather the infix version `<$>`), it can be used to apply a function with many arguments over many values which are instances of the same applicative functor type.
+Because when combined with `fmap` (or rather the infix version `<$>`), it can be used to apply a function with many arguments, instead of just two.

 To combine our two parsers to one, we can use either `liftA2` or a combination of `<$>` and `<*>`: